pistack/TRXASprefitpack/docs/source/math.signal_model.model.md

 # Model

 In pump-probe time resolved spectroscopy, we usually model the dynamics as sum of the exponential decay.
-For simplicity, I will use one exponential decay model.
+For simplicity, I will consider one exponential decay model.

 \begin{equation*}
 {Model}(t) = \begin{cases}